 Afternoon visit to the Valley of the Fallen, a monumental memorial to those who fell during the Spanish Civil War and the burial place of General Francisco Franco.

 The day concludes with a scenic drive along Madrid’s regal avenues and plazas until we reach the fabulous Madrid Villa Real Hotel (2 nights).

 Orientation walk with your tour manager.
 Evening free.

 Spain’s largest city, as well as the nation’s capital, Madrid is the political, economic and social center of the country.
 It is home to the monarchy, the Royal Palace, the parliament and internationally renowned museums.
 Rich in history, dating back to the 9th century, Madrid balances past and present with its old world architecture set against bright lights and modern skyscrapers, lively evenings and a vivacious culture.

 We begin our day at La Catedral Almudena and then make our way toward Plaza Oriente to visit Madrid’s Royal Palace.
 Former home to Spanish royalty, it now houses famous works of art, the particularly ornate king’s dressing room, and the world’s most complete set of Antonio Stradivarius string instruments.

 The morning concludes at the Mercado de San Miguel, one of Madrid’s oldest and largest markets, now converted into a gastronomical and culinary center!

-Morning walk through the Botanical gardens of Retiro Park followed by an exploration of Spanish history and culture at one of Europe’s most acclaimed art museums, El Prado, featuring famous works by Velázquez, El Greco and Goya.
+Afternoon walk through the Botanical gardens of Retiro Park followed by an exploration of Spanish history and culture at one of Europe’s most acclaimed art museums, El Prado, featuring famous works by Velázquez, El Greco and Goya.